 Sharon released her book DOING THE WORK: Women Overcoming Real Khaos in August, 2017.

 Writing a picture book is more than creating a story.
-One must know the audience and purpose to be able to choose the appropriate story line,
+One must know the audience and purpose to be able to choose the appropriate story line, vocabulary and illustrations.

 Coaching Kayon Tompkins along the road to publishing a story she wanted to tell proved to be an invigorating experience.
 She says, “It has been and continues to be a mentoring relationship that inspires my senses to fully develop my characters in the story.”